SmoothKen/knn-svc/README.md

 ## Status and planned cleanup

-We plan to standardize the `ckpt_type` naming to reduce confusion, and turn the notebook into a Colab demo, but it may depend on how this research further develops.
+We plan to standardize the `ckpt_type` naming to reduce confusion, but it may depend on how this research further develops.
 The current options listed above will continue to work for now.

 **Links**: